 - Spoiled Brat: What Trelane ultimately is.
 He drops his suave gentleman act when his parents show up and starts acting like a whiny little child.
 The parents apologize, realizing that it's partially their own fault for over-indulging him.

-- Suspiciously Similar Substitute: The blonde Yeoman was very likely written as Janice Rand until Grace Lee Whitney was fired.
+- Suspiciously Similar Substitute: The character of Yeoman Ross was very likely written as Janice Rand until Grace Lee Whitney was fired.

 - Sword Fight: Trelane and Kirk get in one.
 Trelane doesn't fight fair.

-- Trial of the Mystical Jury: Kirk is put on trial by Trelane, as will another Starfleet Captain by another super powered alien.
+- Trial of the Mystical Jury: Kirk is put on trial by Trelane.

-- Wacky Sound Effect: Along with the usual "BOING" whenever anyone disappears, we get a calvacade of goofy noises when Kirk shoots out Trelane's mirror, where he's been hiding the power source of his illusions.
+- Wacky Sound Effect: Along with the usual "BOING" whenever anyone disappears, we get a cavalcade of goofy noises right out of an old Warner Bros. cartoon when Kirk shoots out Trelane's mirror, where he's been hiding the power source of his illusions.

 - Where's the Fun in That?: Kirk asks his captor, "Where's the sport?" in simply hanging him, as he had planned.
 Instead, Kirk talked his captor into staging a "royal hunt".
 This bought Kirk enough time for a Deus ex Machina rescue.